dobromir-hristov/vuecommunity/docs/guide/learning/faq.md

 ### Mobile vs PWA vs Native

 Even though you can build mobile apps with all 3 of these technologies, each has its weaknesses and advantages.
-Please visit the [Mobile Apps](../ecosystem/mobile-apps.md) page, for a allot more information.
+Please visit the [Mobile Apps](../ecosystem/mobile-apps.md) page, for a a lot more information.

 ## Server Side Rendering